Tick the ingredients you need to add your shopping list.

 - Serve the soup in warm bowls, with 3-4 dumplings per bowl.

-of buttermilk and add one tablespoon of vinegar.
+For a dairy-free version, you can use a plant-based milk instead of buttermilk and add one tablespoon of vinegar.
 Omit the cheese.